Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/2-call-api-mt/README.md

 > :information_source: To learn how to integrate an application with Azure AD as a [multi-tenant](https://aka.ms/multi-tenant) app, consider going through the recorded session:[Develop multi-tenant applications with the Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).

-> :information_source: To learn how to integrate a JavaScript Angular application with Azure AD, consider going through the recorded session: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)
+> :information_source: To learn how to integrate a JavaScript Angular application with Azure AD,consider going through the recorded session: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)

 ## Scenario

-* **TodoListSPA** uses [MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user and obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure AD in the name of the current user.
+* **TodoListSPA** uses [MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user and obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure AD for the API on behalf of the authenticated user.
 * The access token is then used by the **TodoListAPI** to authorize the user.
 * **TodoListAPI** uses [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.